propan/tea-alert/README.md

 ### AWS Permissions

-The AWS key used to access should give read/write permissions to `tea-alert/buffer.edn` file on S3.
+The AWS key used to access should give read/write permissions to `tea-alert/buffer.edn` and `tea-alert/storage.edn` file on S3.

 ## Usage